Young plaintiffs’ attorney closes Montana climate change trial with call for action

 The plaintiffs were represented by attorneys for Our Children’s Trust, an Oregon environmental group that has filed similar lawsuits in every state since 2011 and raised more than $20 million in contributions.
 None of the previous cases had reached trial.

-“Anyone who has question about the legitimacy of our plaintiffs’ claims wasn’t listening at trial last week,” Julia Olson, the group’s founder, said in response to Flower’s statement.
-She noted that the evidence presented by the young people and by scientist for the plaintiffs was largely uncontested by the state’s attorneys.
+“Anyone who has any questions about the legitimacy of the plaintiffs’ claims wasn’t listening at trial last week,” Julia Olson, the group’s founder, said in response to Flower’s statement.
+She noted that the evidence presented by the young people and by scientists for the plaintiffs was largely uncontested by the state’s attorneys.

 “The trial has shown the facts are irrefutable,” Olson said.